sny7er/sny7er/README.md

 Then I send the requests through Burp Suite and watch what gets reflected back in the response.
 If characters like `<` and `>` are converted into entities such as `&lt;` and `&gt;`, that immediately gives me a better idea of how the application is processing input.

 I also pay attention to cookies and response headers to identify what kind of infrastructure may be sitting in front of the application.
-Sometimes you'll spot indicators of a WAF, load balancer, or other middleware.
-Even searching a few cookie names can reveal useful clues about the underlying technology stack.

-Developer tools are also extremely helpful for understanding context.
+Developer tools are extremely helpful for understanding context.
 I want to know exactly where the payload lands:

-- Between HTML tags?
-- Inside an attribute value?
-- Embedded within JavaScript?
-- Rendered through a framework?

-That context determines what kind of breakout or encoding bypass might be required.

-A lot of XSS work is just careful observation:
-- how the application transforms input
-- where output is reflected
-- what gets filtered
-- what gets encoded
-- and what assumptions the developers made
+Is the payload landing between HTML tags, inside an value, within javascipt..
+This ddetermines how to break-out or encoding bypass.

+What characters are encoded, filtered, etc..
 </details>